 Unless you disable it, your router broadcasts its service set identifier (SSID)—the name of your network—which allows your neighbors to see (and attempt to gain access to) your network.
 Instead, disable broadcasting, making the network appear as “SSID not broadcast.”
 Access the unnamed network by typing in the SSID name when prompted.

-7. Change the Default SSID
+7. Change Default SSID

 Change your pre-defined, default SSID—leaving it as “Linksys,” for example, tells the world that you haven’t configured your router, which invites attackers.

-8. Filter by MAC Address
+8. Filter By MAC Address

 Every piece of networking gear includes a unique “fingerprint” called a media access control, or MAC, address.
 You can configure your router to filter connections using these addresses so that only your computers can connect to your network.
 Most routers will show you connected devices, so adding an adapter’s MAC address is a one-click process.

-9. Step Up to 5GHz
+9. Step Up To 5GHz

 The majority of today’s networks operate in the crowded 2.4GHz frequency range, which is shared by